goudshankar17/Clone-Ecommerce/README.md

 # Clone-Ecommerce
-This Repository is shows  all the Ecommerce applications different functionalities implementation
+This Repository is shows  all the Ecommerce applications used different functionalities.